brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 15 bht.md

 # Philippians 4:15 Commentary Help Text

 ## BHT:
-In the beginning of the gospel, Paul places himself in the situation of the Philippians and dates from their Christian era.
-The Philippians alone opened an account of giving and receiving with Paul, with the giving being all on their part and the receiving all on his.
-Paul commends the Philippians for their special attention to him and remembers their former liberality in his time of need.
-This account between Paul and the Philippians serves as a mark of deep regard and a reminder of their care for him.
+In the beginning of the Gospel, the Philippians were the only church that opened an account with Paul in regards to giving and receiving.
+While they were the ones who gave, Paul was the one who received.
+This did not make it any less of an account of giving-and-receiving.
+We should not wait for others in doing good works, but rather go forward, even if we are alone.
+The Philippians demonstrated a grateful and beneficent spirit from the moment the Gospel was preached to them, and their past favors were greatly commended.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "in the beginning of the gospel... he places himself in their situation; dates from (so to speak) their Christian era."
+1. "in the beginning of the gospel] i.e. of your receiving the Gospel: he places himself in their situation; dates from (so to speak) their Christian era."
 2. "no church communicated with me as to (in) an account of giving and receiving... ye alone opened such an account with me."
-3. "It is true the Philippians had all the giving, the Apostle all the receiving... but this did not make it any the less an account of 'giving-and-receiving,' categorically so called."
+3. "It is true the Philippians had all the giving, the Apostle all the receiving: the debtor side was vacant in their account, the creditor side in his: but this did not make it any the less an account of 'giving-and-receiving,' categorically so called."

 ### Jamieson-Fausset-Brown:
-1. "Ye also know (as well as I do myself)."
-2. "We are not to wait for others in a good work, saying, 'I will do so, when others do it.'
+1. "We are not to wait for others in a good work, saying, 'I will do so, when others do it.'
 We must go forward, though alone."
-3. "In the account between us, 'the giving' was all on your part; 'the receiving' all on mine."
+2. "The giving was all on your part; the receiving was all on mine."
+3. "Arrange as Greek, 'Ye also know (as well as I do myself).'"

 ### Albert Barnes:
 1. "At the time when I first preached the gospel to you; or when the gospel began its benign influence on your hearts."
-2. "No church so participated with me in my sufferings and necessities, as to send to my relief; compare 2 Corinthians 11:8-9."
+2. "No church so participated with me in my sufferings and necessities, as to send to my relief."
 3. "All that is implied here is, that he specially commends the Philippians for their attention to him."

 ### Marvin Vincent:
-1. "On his first European circuit, going by way of Athens to Corinth, where he was joined by Silvanus and Timothy, bringing a contribution from Macedonia."
+1. "On his first European circuit, going by way of Athens to Corinth, where he was joined by Silvanus and Timothy."
-2. "Acts 18:5; 2 Corinthians 11:9."
-3. "Bringing a contribution from Macedonia."

 ### John Calvin:
 1. "We must also, after Paul’s example, take heed lest the pious, on seeing us too much inclined to receive from others, should on good grounds reckon us to be insatiable."
-2. "In the matter of giving and receiving He alludes to pecuniary matters, in which there are two parts, the one receiving, the other expending."
-3. "What base ingratitude, and how very unseemly, to treat such an Apostle with neglect, to whom they knew themselves to be under obligation beyond their power to discharge!"
+2. "What base ingratitude, and how very unseemly, to treat such an Apostle with neglect, to whom they knew themselves to be under obligation beyond their power to discharge!"
+3. "On the other hand, how great the forbearance of this holy man, to bear with their inhumanity with so much gentleness and indulgence, as not to make use of one sharp word by way of accusing them!"

 ### Philip Schaff:
-1. "That he may more folly show how well he remembers their care of him, and that he meant no reproach by his words in Philippians 4:10, he proceeds to recall to them their former liberality in his need."
-2. "The name stands emphatically in the original, and is inserted as a mark of deep regard, as he might say, ‘the church of my special joy.’"
+1. "The name stands emphatically in the original, and is inserted as a mark of deep regard, as he might say, ‘the church of my special joy.’"
-3. "The phrase of the apostle is taken from the keeping of accounts.
-He pictures the transaction as a matter of debtor and creditor.
-They give, and he receives, and so there is an account on both sides on his of debt, on theirs of claim."
+2. "This seems to show, what we might almost have gathered from the Acts (Acts 17:14), that the congregation of Philippi took charge of St. Paul in his whole journey through Macedonia, and were the brethren who sent him sway to the sea, and conducted him, and supplied the means for his journey to Athens."
+3. "And he is willing, nay glad, that it should stand so: he would not have it wiped out or lessened; for what they, of their free will, have given unto him, has been given unto God, and will receive its reward at His hands; and it is at the same time an outward sign of the work of grace and faith in their souls grace because they are conscious of how much they owe for the consolations of the Gospel; faith because they bestow, looking for nothing again, but giving unto the Lord."

 ### Archibald T. Robertson:
 1. "No other church opened an account with Paul."